 Top three factors to consider when buying a patio door.

-1. When shopping for a patio door think about design.
+1. When shopping for a replacement patio door think about design.

 One of the first things homeowners think about when choosing a patio door is design.
 This is a major factor, given this door will most likely be a focal point — catching the eye of everyone who walks into the room for many years to come.
 Think about door functionality and accessibility restrictions — sliding, hinged and bi-parting patio doors all come with their own benefits.
 For example, sliding patio doors are great for condominiums or homes where there isn’t much space around the patio door, while hinged patio doors offer a traditional look by swinging in or out, but are more challenging in tight spaces.
 Bi-parting doors give a modern flare to a space while offering a large area of unobstructed glass, great for taking advantage of amazing views.

-2. Consider how your patio door fits into your outdoor living space.
+2. Consider how your new patio door fits into your outdoor living space.

 If you are fortunate enough to live in a single-family home with a great view out your back door, such as mountains, a swimming pool, or landscaped gardens, you might appreciate a bi-parting door, which has two operating door panels for an expanded opening.
 Bi-parting doors also allow a great deal of natural light into the home, brightening up the room and ultimately extending your living space.
 There is a current trend among homeowners toward larger patio doors with increased openings to the outdoors.
 What are your thoughts on this trend?
 Are you considering a larger patio door?

-3. Energy efficiency should be a huge factor in choosing your patio door.
+3. Energy efficiency should be a huge factor in choosing your patio door replacement.

-As it does when you’re shopping for windows, energy efficiency should play a large role in your choice of patio door.
+As it does when you’re shopping for windows, energy efficiency should play a large role in choosing a new patio door.
 When it comes to material, vinyl and wood patio doors offer a high level of energy efficiency, but deliver different benefits.
 For example, vinyl is known for its easy maintenance and vast array of colors, while wood requires more maintenance, but offers a more traditional style with added design flexibility.
-If you choose a wood door, consider installing an aluminum-clad product, which will deliver a more resilient exterior with a classic wood interior.
+If you choose a wood patio door, consider installing an aluminum-clad product, which will deliver a more resilient exterior with a classic wood interior.

 Pay close attention to the type of glass package you choose for your patio door.
 You’ll see terms like Low-E, ENERGY STAR rate, and inert gas-filled insulated glass.
 Don’t let these terms overwhelm you.
 Read ‘Are You Throwing Money Out the Window‘ for definitions and insight into how to pick energy efficient products for your home.